 As required by Rules 13a-15 and 15d-15 under the Securities Exchange Act of 1934, we have evaluated, with the participation of our management, including our Chief Executive Officer and Chief Financial Officer, the effectiveness of our disclosure controls and procedures as of the end of the period covered by this report.
 In designing and evaluating our disclosure controls and procedures, we and our management recognize that any controls and procedures, no matter how well designed and operated, can provide only reasonable assurance of achieving the desired control objectives, and our management necessarily was required to apply its judgment in evaluating and implementing our disclosure controls and procedures.
 As described in "Management's Annual Report on Internal Control Over Financial Reporting," filed in our Form 10-K/A dated April 29, 2005, a material weakness was identified in our internal control over financial reporting related to the completeness, valuation and allocation of our accounting for income taxes.
-Based upon the evaluation described above, our Chief Executive Officer and Chief Financial Officer have concluded that as a result of the aforementioned material weakness in internal control over financial reporting, our disclosure controls and procedures were not effective, as of the end of the period covered by this report.
-Accordingly, our disclosure controls and processed, summarized and reported, within the time periods specified in the Securities and Exchange Commission's rules and forms.
-Notwithstanding the existence of this material weakness, we believe that the consolidated financial statements present fairly, in all material respects, our financial position, results of operations and cash flows for the periods presented in this quarterly report on Form 10-Q.
+In addition, during the second quarter of 2005, a material weakness was identified in our internal control over financial reporting as the Company did not maintain effective controls over material journal entries made in connection with the financial closing process.
+As a result of this material weakness, a material adjustment was required in order to properly state the impairment expense recorded during the second quarter of 2005.
+Based upon the evaluation described above, our Chief Executive Officer and Chief Financial Officer have concluded that as a result of the aforementioned material weaknesses in internal control over financial reporting, our disclosure controls and procedures were not effective, as of the end of the period covered by this report.
+Accordingly, our disclosure controls and procedures did not operate effectively to ensure that information required to be disclosed by us in the reports we file or submit under the Exchange Act is recorded, processed, summarized and reported, within the time periods specified in the Securities and Exchange Commission's rules and forms.
+Notwithstanding the existence of these material weaknesses, we believe that the consolidated financial statements present fairly, in all material respects, our financial position, results of operations and cash flows for the periods presented in this quarterly report on Form 10-Q.

 We continue to review our internal controls over financial reporting, and may from time to time make changes aimed at enhancing their effectiveness and to ensure that our systems evolve with our business.
 These efforts have led to various changes in our internal controls over financial reporting.
-There were no changes in our internal controls over financial reporting that occurred during the quarter ended March 31, 2005 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+Other than as noted above, there were no changes in our internal controls over financial reporting that occurred during the quarter ended June 30, 2005 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.